-- completed with a grade of C or higher MATH 1420 and two 4000-level mathematics courses; - completed with a grade of C or higher or be concurrently enrolled in MATH 2430 and MATH 4110; - passed the Illinois State Test of Academic Proficiency (TAP), or equivalent; and - a GPA of 2.5 or higher in 1000-level and above mathematics courses.
+- completed with a grade of C or higher MATH 1420 and two 4000-level mathematics courses; - completed with a grade of C or higher or be concurrently enrolled in MATH 2430 and MATH 4110; and - passed the ACT or SAT (see College of Education Handbook), a GPA of 2.5 or higher in 1000-level and above mathematics courses.

-complete 120 credit hours: 39 credit hours in general education, 50 credit hours in area of specialization, 27 credit hours in professional education, and 4 credit hours in elective courses.
+• complete 120 credit hours: 39 credit hours in general education, 50 credit hours in area of specialization, 27 credit hours in professional education, and 4 credit hours in elective courses.